-Serve up a pitcher of Lemonade Sangria as an alternative to beer or other alcoholic drinks at your next backyard party.
+Serve Lemonade Sangria as an tasty alternative to beer or other alcoholic drinks at parties.
 It’s kid friendly and a better-for-you alternative to sugary sodas.

 The reason I love this mock sangria recipe is the combination of fruit, lemonade and limeade juices, and sparkling apple juice.
 Plus, you have fruit to snack on.

-This mock sangria is so flavorful and refreshing, you won’t miss the wine at all!
+This mocktail is so flavorful and refreshing, you won’t miss the wine at all!

 While you can use fresh fruit, if you’re in a rush, frozen fruit is a terrific time saver since it’s already cleaned and cut up.
 Plus there’s no need to defrost the fruit for the sangria either.